gpuweb/gpuweb/design/BufferOperations.md

 This explainer describes the operations that are available on the `GPUBuffer` object directly.
 They are `setSubData` which is an immediate data upload operation, and `mapWriteAsync`, `mapReadAsync` and `unmap` which are memory mapping operations.

-## Prelimineries: buffered / unbuffered commands
+## Preliminaries: buffered / unbuffered commands

 Assuming there is a single queue, there are two types of commands in WebGPU: